-This tutorial comes handy for those users who want to know how to set a default User Logon Picture for all users in Windows 8.1 and Windows 8.
+This tutorial comes in handy for those users who want to know how to set a DEFAULT User Logon Picture for ALL users in Windows 10/8.1.
 It could be the case of an office computer, where you may want to display the default company logo on a small number of computers.
 This can easily be achieved by making small changes in the Windows Registry or the Group Policy.

 Set a default User Logon Picture for all Users